tarakbluru/TeZ/README.md

 Order which is waiting for index to cross or touch can be cancelled by specifying in the TM(TradeManager) window.
 This window appears on clicking TM button.
-If there are multiple rows, they can be specified as (say 5-9, in increasing order).
+If there are multiple rows, they can be specified as (say 5-9).

 Partial square off can be achieved by setting slider and clicking on the Partial SqOff Button in TM window.
 Important Note: Partial square off is available only for the ordertype MIS.
 It is not available for